innot/argparseDecorator/docs/source/usage.rst

     cli.execute("command", error_handler=my_error_handler)  # "command" does not exist causing an error message

-The error_handler can be explicitly set to :code:`None`.
-In this case no error message is output but instead an :code:`argparse.ArgumentError` is raised which can be caught and acted upon.
+The error_handler can be explicitly set to :py:`None`.
+In this case no error message is output but instead an :py:`argparse.ArgumentError` is raised which can be caught and acted upon.

 .. code-block:: python